GoInterject/GoInterject.github.io/wGetStarted/L-Create-InventoryVariable.md

 ![](/images/L-Create-InventoryVar/20.png)
 <br>

-Once the panes are frozen the final result should look similar to the image below.
+Once the panes are frozen using Interject's [Freeze Panes](/wIndex/QuickTools-Panes.html), the final result should look similar to the image below.

 ![](/images/L-Create-InventoryVar/21.png)
 <br>